 He’s Dead, Jim

 The strangest and saddest thing about Père-Lachaise Cemetery is that a huge majority of its 1.5 million annual visitors are there primarily to see Jim Morrison’s grave.
 Morrison was lead singer for the Doors until his inauspicious death in 1971 at the age of 27.
 He was found dead—apparently from heart failure due to a drug overdose—in a Paris hotel.
-During his brief career, he attracted an immense number of fans, and in the more than three decades since his death, the mystique surrounding this charismatic, rebellious rock star has led to ever more followers—many of whom weren’t even alive in 1971.
+During his brief career, he attracted an immense number of fans, and in the three decades since his death, the mystique surrounding this charismatic, rebellious rock star has led to ever more followers—many of whom weren’t even alive in 1971.

 We saw the grave on our first visit to the cemetery and felt no need to see it again—it is one of the simplest markers in the entire cemetery, though it’s frequently adorned with flowers, candles, gin bottles, and graffiti.
 A security guard is usually nearby to discourage visitors from defacing Morrison’s grave (or others); this has been a tremendous problem in the past, and has caused considerable grief for the families of other people buried nearby.
-Because of the prevalence of 30-year leases on grave sites, there was great speculation a few years ago that Morrison’s remains might be moved elsewhere, and clearly that would have pleased a great many Parisians.
+Because of the prevalence of 30-year leases on grave sites, there was great speculation some years ago that Morrison’s remains might be moved elsewhere, and clearly that would have pleased a great many Parisians.
 However, Morrison’s grave has a perpetual lease, and as far as anyone knows, his bones will remain at Père-Lachaise permanently.